phamkinhquoc2002/finetuning-script/README.md

 ```--gradient-checkpointing: Set to True to prevent O-O-M (Out of memory).```

 ```--report-to: Set to wandb (You should create a Wandb account) to track the model performance!```

+## **Training Methods Option**
+### SFT
+- Can be used to train every types of data, except for preference.
+It will help the model learn better but you need high-quality data.
+### DPO
+- Best to use when you want to train tasks that need human alignment like summarization or conversational chatbot.
+- The hardest to setup cause you need both chosen and rejected responses (good and bad responses).
+Because of that, it is the most costly method.
+You can only use the preference data format to train the model.
+### GRPO
+- Often used if you want a structured output like <citation></citation> or <think></think>.
+To train this, you just need a set of prompts and a reward function that defines how the model is gonna learn.